WorkSpaceMan/jxp/README.md

 For an individual item, we just add the `_id` to the endpoint, as in `/api/{modelname}/{_id}`.
 Eg. GET `/api/test/5731a48b7571ff6248bd6d9c`.

+***Note that getting a single item returns just the item, without any meta data.
+This isn't great, but it's legacy.***

+### Populating

+This is one of the most useful features of this API.
+You can automatically populate the results with linked objects.

+To autopopulate all the fields, use the parameter `autopopulate=1`

+To populate just one field, use `populate=field`

+### Limiting results

+Add the parameter `limit=x` to limit the results by x.
+You'll see the results now include a page count and a link to the next page.
+You can then use `page=x` to page through the results.

+### Filtering

+Use `filter[fieldname]=blah` to filter.

+You can also filter for greater than, less than, greater than or equals and less than or equals for stuff like dates and numbers.

+`filter[start_date]=gte:12345678` (Pro tip: use Unix time to filter on dates.)

+### Searching

+This works like filtering, but it's a case-insensitive search:

+`search[email]=jason`

 ### POST

 POST always saves a new item, so the endpoint is always `/api/{modelname}`.
 For instance, POST `/api/test` would create a new test item.